Keep Kids Active in Colder Months

 - Basketball -- Play basketball with a soft foam or sponge ball and the hoop can be any basket or receptacle (either hung on the wall or resting on the floor).
 Have kids shoot from different parts of the room or in different ways.

-- Little Helpers -- Allow your child to help with chores like vacuuming, dusting or sweeping - even if it takes longer than doing it by yourself.
+- Little Helpers -- Allow your child to help with chores like vacuuming, dusting or sweeping - even if it takes longer.

 - Hide and Seek around the house.

-- Freeze Dance - Play music and stop it without warning.
-The person who stops first or stops holding the funniest position wins that round.
+- Freeze Dance - Play music and stop it without warning, the person who stops first or stops in the funniest position wins that round.